 After completing the tiling process, GISBox supports publishing the tiled data as services, which also entails distribution functionality.
-These services can include imagery services (such as WMS, WMTS), terrain services (like WMTS-Terrain), or three-dimensional model services (e.g., 3D Tiles).
+These services can include imagery services (such as WMS, WMTS), terrain services (like WMTS-Terrain), or 3D model services (e.g., 3D Tiles).
 The generated service addresses can be utilized in GIS engines like Cesium or Cesium for Unreal, and they can also be integrated into platforms for building digital twin projects.

 When tiling a file, you can publish it as a service at the same time.
 Here we use “Imagery Tiling” for demonstration:

-Click “General Imagery” in the distribution to see the automatically generated image service, as shown below:
+Click “Imagery” in the Service to see the automatically generated image service, as shown below:

-Click to switch to the distribution interface, and select the data type on the left.
-Here, we will use “General Terrain” as an example for demonstration, as shown in the figure below:
+Click to switch to the service interface, and select the data type on the left.
+Here, we will use “Terrain” as an example for demonstration, as shown in the figure below:

 Then click the “Add” button on the right, as shown below: